Skip to content

 2. Track Your Expenses

-There are two main types of expenses you need to know for your budget, Fixed and Variable.
+You need to know two main types of expenses for your budget, Fixed and Variable.

 Note: It may be helpful to first categorize all your transactions according to their category first so that you are viewing your expenses in a clearer sense.